KxSystems/docs/docs/ml/automl/faq.md

 ## How can my own models to be evaluated using this framework?

-Yes, within supported limits.
 Within the current version of this framework it is possible for a user to add sklearn models and define Keras models to be evaluated.
 The steps to be taken to integrate models from each of these python libraries are outlined separately here.

 ### Sklearn Models